telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-web-forms-report-viewer/manual-setup.md

 </connectionStrings>
 ````

-* (Optional) Telerik Kendo UI custom distribution for Telerik Reporting (located in {Telerik Reporting installation path}\Html5\ReportViewer\js) or Kendo UI mainstream distribution downloaded locally or via  [Kendo UI CDN service](http://docs.telerik.com/kendo-ui/install/cdn) .
+* (Optional) Telerik Kendo UI custom distribution for Telerik Reporting (located in {Telerik Reporting installation path}\Html5\ReportViewer\js) or Kendo UI mainstream distribution downloaded locally or via  [Kendo UI CDN service](http://docs.telerik.com/kendo-ui/install/cdn).
 You must load only one version of Telerik Kendo UI styles and scripts on the page.
 For more information see [](143e5c03-e69d-416f-9ac0-85c397b22b8e#KendoWidgetsRequirements)If Kendo UI is not provided HTTPHandler will provide the required Kendo UI styles and scripts.

 ## Using HTML5 ASP.NET Web Forms Report Viewer in a web application

-The following steps produce a view with settings similar to these of the local WebFormsDemo project,           installed by default under __[TelerikReporting_InstallDir]\Examples__ .
+The following steps produce a view with settings similar to these of the local WebFormsDemo project,           installed by default under __[TelerikReporting_InstallDir]\Examples__.
 The structure used in this tutorial is a WebForm that does not use a Master page.

 > All path references in the described steps should be adapted according             to your project setup.
 For more information please refer to the MSDN article              [ASP.NET Web Project Paths](http://msdn.microsoft.com/en-us/library/ms178116.aspx)